What if...?: Thinking Counterfactual Keywords Helps to Mitigate Hallucination in Large Multi-modal Models: Introduction

 \section{Introduction}

-After witnessing the great success of Large Language Models (LLMs)-based products, such as OpenAI ChatGPT~\cite{chatgpt} and Google Gemini~\cite{Gemini}, the emergence of Large Multi-modal Models (LMMs) naturally followed as the next step towards a unified, general-purpose AI system~\cite{lu2019vilbert, yuan2021florence, alayrac2022flamingo}.
-In the vision research community, various works~\cite{li2022blip, li2023blip, zhu2023minigpt} have actively resorted LMMs into the vision models due to their remarkable capability of providing off-the-shelf or zero-shot performance.
-Especially when it comes to in-context learning~\cite{brown2020language, alayrac2022flamingo}, prompt engineering~\cite{zhou2022large, bsharat2023principled,Guo_2023_CVPR}, and chain-of-thought~\cite{wei2022chain, kojima2022large, zhang2023multimodal,chen2023shikra}, vision models can exploit LLMs' capabilities into the more generalized multi-modal applications such as visual understanding and reasoning under user-assistant interactive systems~\cite{yu2022coca, huang2024language}.
+After witnessing the great success of Large Language Models (LLMs) products, such as ChatGPT~\citep{chatgpt} and Gemini~\citep{Gemini}, the emergence of Large Multi-modal Models (LMMs) naturally followed as the next step towards a unified, general-purpose AI system~\citep{gpt4o, xai2024grokv, reid2024gemini}.
+In the vision research area, various works~\citep{li2022blip, li2023blip, zhu2023minigpt} have actively resorted LLMs into the vision models due to their remarkable capability of off-the-shelf text generation.
+Especially when it comes to in-context learning~\citep{brown2020language, alayrac2022flamingo}, prompt engineering~\citep{zhou2022large, bsharat2023principled}, and chain-of-thought~\citep{wei2022chain, kojima2022large, zhang2023multimodal}, vision models can exploit the generation power into the various vision tasks such as visual understanding and reasoning~\citep{yu2022coca, huang2024language}.